pb4git/Nash-DQN-CSB-Article/README.md

 Now that we have transformed the problem back into the framework of 1 network controlling agents in an environment, we can use all the techniques of Deep Q Learning, Deep Double Q learning, prioritized experience replay etc...
 With this method we were able to train a runner and a blocker into some approximation of the Nash equilibrium which reached very high levels of play on the leaderboard, easily rivalling all other search methods currently on the leaderboard.

-Training from scratch, in our best implementations, on a crappy laptop processor:
+Training from scratch, in our best implementations:
  - the runner learns to finish races within 30 seconds of training
  - the blocker will *wake-up* and make the runner timeout its first race after 7 minutes of training
  - within 30mn of training, the AI challenges pen on the leaderboard
  - within 12-24hours (*hard to tell...*) the network has converged and ceases to improve

 ## Results
+See figure at the top of the article to learn more about the relative strength of the versions described below.
 ### Vanilla (Depth 0)
 Our Q-Learning framework trained a neural network to predict the expected future discounted rewards for the runner for pair of actions taken by the runner and the blocker on this turn.
 The iterative matrix-game solver is applied to the output to provide optimal mixed strategies for both agents in this zero-sum simultaneous game.